 * Keep your pets off of the stove and counters.
 This will help prevent anything from falling onto the burners and catching fire as well as your pet from getting hurt.

 Fires are very scary and cause a lot of damage.
 Remember to stay calm and call for help.
 Know how to stay safe if a fire ever happens within your home.
-It’s important that you know all of the fire safety tips and preparedness so that you have the best chance of survival.
+Everybody should know all of the fire safety tips and preparedness so that you have the best chance of survival.
 Practice preparedness!

-When my children were younger we had a fire escape plan, practiced drills and taught them how what to do in an emergency.
+When my children were younger we had a fire escape plan.
+We practiced drills and taught them how what to do in an emergency.
 I recently heard some teens talking how their families did this as well and it terrified them.
-So remember teach but don’t scare!
+So, remember teach but don’t scare!

 Teach don’t scare!

 Mom with a prep teaches 10 pretend games to help your child develop preparedness skills